brevzin/cpp_proposals/2996_reflection/reflection.md

   * disallow splicing constructors and destructors (inadvertently removed between R7 and R8)
   * prevent dependent `$splice-specifier$`s from appearing in CTAD (following CWG3003)
   * fixed parsing rules for a `$reflect-expression$` followed by `<`
+  * iterate on wording for overload resolution for `$splice-expression$` function calls
+  * disallow default arguments for splices ([over.match.viable])
+  * clarified rules for reflection and splicing local entities within lambda bodies
   * added more core examples
 * library wording updates
   * functions whose types contain placeholder types are not _members-of-representable_